-Make a photo page of the place you live in and say about your favourite places.
+Make a photo page of the place you live in and describe the most important historical and cultural places.
+Present it to your classmate.

 1. Read in pairs.
-Say where the children prefer to live.
+Say where the children prefer to live and why.

 TALKING ABOUT PLACES TO LIVE IN